d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec-pretraining.md

 # Pretraining word2vec
 :label:`sec_word2vec_pretraining`

-In this section, we will train a skip-gram model defined in :numref:`sec_word2vec`.
+We go on to implement the skip-gram model defined in

-First, import the packages and modules required for the experiment, and load the PTB dataset.
+:numref:`sec_word2vec`.
+Then
+we will pretrain word2vec using negative sampling on the PTB dataset.
+First of all,
+let us obtain the data iterator and the vocabulary for this dataset by calling the `d2l.load_data_ptb` function, which was described in :numref:`sec_word2vec_data`

 ```{.python .input}
 from d2l import mxnet as d2l